 3. SEE IMMEDIATE RESULTS

 On day one of our minimalist journey I saw results.
 My closet felt like a dream to navigate, and cleaning it out helped me find things I had lost in the clutter over time.
-I uncovered some of my favorite shirts buried below the awful items I kept out of guilt, or for those just in case moments that never came.
+I uncovered some of my favorite shirts buried below the awful ones I kept out of guilt, or for those just in case moments that never came around.

 Finding those items gave me a sense of pride and empowered me to keep going right from the start.
 Everyday after continued to do the same.
 From a cleared out closet, to learning what it means to be present, to newly found reading time…I saw results.